Alabama Freedom Center for the Blind

 Anticipated Student Outcomes

 Student Objectives include Individual Assessment; Developing Self-Confidence and High Expectations; Personal Adjustment to Blindness or Visual Impairment; Acquiring Competent Alternative Blind / Blindness Skills, and Enhanced Employment Skills and/or Post-Secondary Options.

 Objectively, student success will be measured in a quantifiable number of skills successfully completed within each area of blindness skills taught to achieve graduation.
-Likewise, a student will be considered successful if the program graduate has been accepted into and is pursuing further vocational education, such as attending a trade school, a vending program, or university degree.
+Likewise, a student will be considered successful if the program graduate has been accepted into and is pursuing further vocational education, such as attending a trade school, a vending program, or a university degree.
 A student will also be deemed successful if that graduate has acquired employment.